 Diphtheria

-The Department of Health has issued an alert about an outbreak of diphtheria in the Kimberley, Pilbara and Goldfields regions of Western Australia.
-Diphtheria vaccines are free to certain individuals, including residents of these regions, if it has been more than 5 years since their last dose.
+The Department of Health has issued an alert about an outbreak of diphtheria in regional Western Australia.
+Diphtheria vaccines are free to certain individuals, if it has been more than 5 years since their last dose.
+Visit the Diphtheria alert for regional Western Australia page for further details.

 Statutory notification